hashgraph/hedera-services/platform-sdk/docs/proposals/inlinePces/inlinePcesProposal.md

 into equivalent solutions for those platforms, or use something other than memory mapped files on those platforms, with a corresponding impact on time to finality for those hosts.

-In the short term, an implementation that does not use memory mapped files will be developed for use on MacOS and Windows.
-The goal of this solution is to allow developers to run the software locally.
-Since this will not be code we intend to deploy (in the short term), we just need to make it "fast enough" such that local tests work as intended.
+It's plausible that we may be able to get the main implementation functional on other OSes (perhaps with reduced consistency guarantees).
+If this is not plausible, an implementation that does not use memory mapped files will be developed for use on MacOS and Windows.
+The goal of this solution will be to allow developers to run the software locally.
+Since this will not be code we intend to deploy (in the short term), we will just need to make it "fast enough" such that local tests work as intended.
 It will not be necessary to fine tune the performance of this implementation until we derive a use case that requires it.

 The [Man Page for mmap(2)](https://man7.org/linux/man-pages/man2/mmap.2.html) on Linux describes the MAP_SYNC flag: